Back to App

 If you want the shortest path to meaningful value, use this sequence.
 It keeps the account work proportional to what you are actually trying to learn or ship.

-- Day 1: create the account and set the profile shell.
-Handle sign-up, profile basics, and settings so the logged-in routes feel coherent.
+1. Day 1: sign in and set the profile shell.
+Handle workspace sign-in, profile basics, and settings so the logged-in routes feel coherent.
 Open profile.